jbsiraudin/jbsiraudin.github.io/blog/2021-07-20-sentences-rule.md

 tags: [procedural, game design]
 ---

-Language is actually a complex game system, ready to use.
+Language is just another complex game system, out of the box.

 <!--truncate-->

 the arrangement of words and phrases to create well-formed sentences in a language.

 "the syntax of English" 2.

 the structure of statements in a computer language.

+go see gmtk game jams